HARMON CURRAN NONPROFIT LAW BLOG

 Annual Exclusion for Gifts

 The annual gift tax exclusion remains unchanged at $15,000.
-The first $15,000 worth of gifts to any person (other than gifts of future interests in property) will not be included in the total value of taxable gifts.
+The first $15,000 worth of gifts to any person during the year (other than gifts of future interests in property) will not be included in the total value of taxable gifts.